rollyourown-xyz/ryo-control-node/README.md

 # Roll Your Own Control Node

-This repository contains automation code to set up a [rollyourown.xyz](https://rollyourown.xyz) [control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/).
+This repository contains automation code to set up a rollyourown [control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/).

 ## Summary

-This project uses [Ansible](https://www.ansible.com/) to deploy the software and configuration needed for a [rollyourown.xyz control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/).
+This project uses [Ansible](https://www.ansible.com/) to deploy the software and configuration needed for a [rollyourown control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/).

 ## How to Use

-A detailed description of how to use a rollyourown.xyz project to deploy and maintain an open source solution can be found [on the rollyourown.xyz website](https://rollyourown.xyz/rollyourown/how_to_use/).
+A detailed description of how to use a rollyourown project to deploy and maintain an open source solution can be found [on the rollyourown website](https://rollyourown.xyz/rollyourown/how_to_use/).

 To deploy a control node: